bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # During work
+* Investigate: stage dimensions act like two row menu in mobile, even when not?
 * Change all mapStateToProps to grab from selectors.
 Just suck it up and do this.
 * Ensure all selectors are used.
 * Some todos to make a selector

+# Scene refactor
+* Move helpers to api.
+Structure methods to get individual presences.
+* z() should show each presence and cube layer at the top level.
 * Move svg folder to components that use them.

 # Bugs
 * Unit dot reference consistently doesn't get passed to scroll.
 Probably Anchor needs to forward ref.
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
-* Stage dimensions act like two row menu in mobile, even when not?

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.